Tapanhaz/FlatTrade-OptionChainStreamer/README.md

 ***This is only for streaming data.
 Not for trading***

+***Don't click on logout if you want to use same token for the rest of the day.
+Close the gui directly.***

 The code is in prerelease state as all things are not tested in live market.
 So maybe some errors are there.

 Use